seananderson/seananderson.ca/cv-pandoc.md

 # Selected courses and training

 Present
-:    Proficient in statistical analyses and data management using R, Sweave,
+:    Proficient in statistical analysis and data management using R, JAGS,
-     knitr, LaTeX, Git.
-Working knowledge of C++, Rcpp, ADMB, JAGS, Stan, and PostgreSQL.
+     Sweave, knitr, LaTeX, and Git.
+Working knowledge of C++, Rcpp, ADMB, Stan, and PostgreSQL.

 2013
 :    Quantitative Modelling in Ecosystem Based Management.
 R. Hilborn,